· Master Your Grill

 Purchasing a new barbecue is an extremely exciting time.

 Whether you're looking to upgrade that 25 year old Weber Silver, or just looking for a new toy to use on weekends and brag to your neighbours about, odds are that your old unit uses quite a bit less BTU's compared to newer models coming out.

 To start things off, BTU's are the power of your barbecue.
 The technical definition of a BTU is the amount of heat required to raise the temperature of one pound of water by one degree Fahrenheit.

 Now if you're like me and want an explanation that doesn't sound like rocket science, I like to compare it to the amount of horsepower that is used in a car.

-With using this analogy, we can say that barbecues used to top out around 30'000-40'000 BTU's such as cars used to top out around 150-200 horsepower.
-Nowadays with sear stations, rear burners, and all sorts of accessories, barbecues can push up to 90'000 or even 100'000 plus BTU's.
+Using this analogy, we can say that barbecues used to top out around 30,000-40,000 BTU's, comparative to cars that top out around 150-200 horsepower.
+Nowadays with sear stations, rear burners, and all sorts of accessories, barbecues can push up to 90,000 or even 100,000 plus BTU's.

 Gas lines in the old days were often created to fit the needs of the barbecue.
 So with a new upgrade, there is a chance that your existing gas line will not be able to adequately supply your new unit.

 We will do just about anything and everything - to code - to get your new barbecue up and running.
 Our list of services include, but are not limited to:

 - Removing the old gas line and installing a new one that is sufficient and up to code for your new unit